rickbeeloo/NumberScan/README.md

 ### TODO
 - Make this more general, like keep iterating till numbers are found.
 Such that you don't have to check for `number != 0`.
 Perhaps also make this work without delimiter
 - Maybe some basic saftey checks
+- Could use unsafe type conversion of the pointers to not have any error instructions in the native code